Marine VHF Radio

 The Short Range Certificate is the minimum qualification required by law to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on board.
 This includes both fixed and hand held equipment using International channels.

 The SRC course can be taken in the classroom or online though the Lymington Sea School website.
-The exam, which includes a short written test, is conducted at Lymington Sea School training centre in Haven Quay.
+The exam, which includes a short written test, is conducted at in the Lymington Sea School Classroom at the Town Quay.

 There is no prerequisite training or qualifications for this course but knowing the phonetic alphabet will definitely give you a head start.
 The RYA VHF Handbook will be issued to you as part of the course and some pre course reading is required.